fastify/demo/README.md

 docker compose up
 ```

-Or to run it in the background:
+To run it in the background:
 ```bash
 docker compose up -d
 ```